#CookingUpIslandBliss: Making Nasi Lemak in your Rice Cooker

 This ratio will give you nicely flavored coconut rice that is not too oily or soggy.
 The key is to use more water than coconut milk so the rice absorbs the coconut flavor without becoming too rich.

-Tie up the pandan leaves into a knot and place it on the pot, close the lid and turn the rice cooker on.
-You can skip the pandan leaves if you don’t have, or perhaps put in a few drops of Mccormick pandan flavoring if you have this available.
-Otherwise, it’s really not required.
+Tie up the pandan leaves into a knot and place it on the pot, close the lid, and turn the rice cooker on.
+You can skip the pandan leaves if you don’t have them, or perhaps put in a few drops of McCormick pandan flavoring if you have this available.
+It’s really not required but the smell of pandan leaves does give off that legit nasi lemak vibe.

 If you’re feeling adventurous, you can also make the sambal.
-Add 4-5 dried chili, 1 teaspoon of shrimp paste (alamang), 1 thumb of ginger, salt and 1-2 tablespoon of sugar to a blender and process until a coarse paste forms.
-Scoop into a small bowl and cook in 3 tablespoons of oil.
+It’s really easy, no need to to stress because of the Malaysian-sounding and exotic name.
+Add 5-8 dried chili, 1 teaspoon of shrimp paste (alamang), 1 thumb of ginger, 3 cloves of garlic, 1 roughly chopped onion, salt and 1-2 tablespoon of sugar to a blender and process until a coarse paste forms.
+Scoop into a small bowl and cook down in 3 tablespoons of oil.
 Set aside.
+See?
+Sambal is easy.

 By now your rice should be done!
 Fluff with a fork, this helps separate the grains and removes excess moisture trapped between them.
 Remove the pandan leaves.
-Transfer to a serving plate and arrange with the egg slices, fried shallots, dilis, cucumber slices and sambal chili sauce.
+Transfer to a serving plate and arrange with the egg slices, fried onions, dilis, cucumber slices, and sambal chili sauce.
 Don’t forget the peanuts!

 What to serve with Nasi Lemak?

-My friend, if you want to up the protein in your nasi lemak, Malaysians often opt for their Fried Chicken.
-In Singapore, they serve it also with fried chicken that is topped with a mind-numbing chili sauce.
-Poach or pan-fry some chicken thigh fillets and toss them in the same sambal chili paste we made for the anchovies.
-The blend of sweet chicken and sour-spicy sambal is dreamy, let me tell you.
+My friend, if you want to up the protein in your nasi lemak, Malaysians often opt for their poached chicken.
+In Singapore, they serve it with fried chicken that is topped with a mind-numbing chili sauce.
+Poach or pan-fry some chicken thigh fillets and toss them in the same sambal chili paste we made earlier.
+The blend of sweet chicken and sweet-spicy sambal is dreamy, let me tell you.

 I’m partial to dark meat since it stays succulent and juicy even after cooking.
 Just poach the chicken thighs in water or coconut milk until cooked through, about 15 minutes.
 Remove and shred into bite sized pieces.
 Toss in the sambal paste to coat and serve atop your fragrant rice.

-The flavor pairing of chicken and coconut milk based nasi lemak is perfection to me – the protein and richness balances the tangy accompaniments beautifully.
+The flavor pairing of chicken and coconut milk based nasi lemak is perfection to me – the protein and richness balances the sides and accompaniments beautifully.
 My father loves picking at the juicy chicken bits whenever I make this dish.

 So there you have it, my suggestion for upgrading your nasi lemak meal with some chicken.
 Let me know if you try the chicken addition – I’d love to hear how it turns out!